 Melbourne Day Committee produces events and activities to foster awareness of 30 August 1835 as Melbourne’s founding day.

-It is a not-for-profit organisation registered in 1992 after businessman Hedley Elliott sought help from former Premier Sir Rupert Hamer to establish the facts of Melbourne’s founding and get Victorian history taught in schools.
+It is a not-for-profit organisation registered in 1992 after businessman Hedley Elliott sought help from former Victorian Premier Sir Rupert Hamer to establish the facts of Melbourne’s founding, engage the community and get Victorian history taught in schools.

 Sir Rupert was appointed inaugural chairman of the committee, which acknowledges not John Batman nor John Fawkner as the city’s founders but those who came on the Enterprize and built the first permanent settlement, from which Melbourne has grown.

-The committee works with businesses, authorities and tourism industry partners to raise awareness of Melbourne's story, celebrate its anniversaries and showcase everything that's great about our city.
+The committee works with businesses, authorities, community groups and tourism industry partners to raise awareness of Melbourne's story, celebrate its anniversaries and showcase everything that's great about our city.

 The aims include: